natanfudge/HardCraft/ideas.md

   - Every block has a current health value that is initialized as the max health value.
   - When a damaged block is harvested by a player, it retains its current health value and will stay damaged when it is placed again.
   - When the current health of a block reaches 0, it is destroyed.
+    - Easy mode - a destroyed block is dropped with 0 current health
+    - Hard mode - a destroyed block is gone forever
   - The % of max health remaining is displayed as durability on the block.
   - Blocks will appear cracked when they have taken damage.
 The more damage - the more cracked
   - WAILA displays the exact amount of currentHealth/maxHealth.